slidevjs/slidev/guide/exporting.md

 ---
 ```

-Now, Slidev will generate a pdf file along with the build and a download button will appear in the SPA.
+Slidev will generate a pdf file along with the build and a download button will be displayed in the SPA.

 You can also provide a custom url to the PDF.
 In that case, the rendering process will be skipped.